henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 ## Amazon GuardDuty

-Is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in S3;
+Is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to **protect your AWS accounts, workloads, and data stored in S3**;

 Analyze events from CloudTrail, VPC Flow Logs and DNS Logs.